 Why Live in Indian Heights

-Indian Heights, a suburban neighborhood in Kokomo, was developed in the late 1950s and is known for its ranch-style houses and looping, sidewalk-lined streets.
-Located 6 miles south of Kokomo's city center, it features two neighborhood parks: Mendota Park, with a basketball court, baseball diamond, and playground, and Mohawk Park, which has a playground, basketball court, and open field.
+Indian Heights was developed in the late 1950s and is known for its ranch-style houses, suburban atmosphere and looping, sidewalk-lined streets.
+Located 6 miles south of Kokomo's city center, it features two well-maintained neighborhood green spaces, Mendota Park and Mohawk Park, which both feature playgrounds and athletic fields.
+Jackson Morrow Park, a short drive away, offers additional recreation options, including trails, a skatepark and the Kirkendall Interpretive Nature Center.
+The City of Firsts Adventure Park, open on weekends, provides go-karting, mini-golf and batting cages.
 The neighborhood is included on the Kokomo City Trolley Red Line, making it accessible despite its car-centric origins.
-Local dining options include Scoops Ice Cream, Cone Palace, and Gabe's Pizza, while grocery needs are met by nearby Dollar General, Sunspot Natural Market, and Kroger.
-The area is notable for its proximity to the Chrysler transmission plant and Harley-Davidson of Kokomo, contributing to more motorcycle traffic.
+Local dining options include Scoops Ice Cream, Cone Palace and Gabe's Pizza, while groceries can be found at the nearby Dollar General, Sunspot Natural Market and Kroger.
 Housing in Indian Heights is uniform, with homes featuring a mix of attached and unattached garages, carports, and driveways.
-The neighborhood is part of the Taylor Community School Corporation, with Taylor Elementary, Middle, and High Schools serving local students.
-Jackson Morrow Park, a short drive away, offers extensive recreational features, including trails, a skatepark, and the Kirkendall Interpretive Nature Center.
-The City of Firsts Adventure Park, open on weekends, provides go-karting, mini-golf, and batting cages, while Jackson Morrow Park hosts popular Halloween events.
+Properties usually sell for between $65,000 and $175,000.
+The neighborhood is part of the Taylor Community School Corporation, with Taylor Elementary, Middle and High Schools serving local students.

 Frequently Asked Questions